mpwassell/virtual_background/README.md

 # Virtual Camera Background
-Code for creating Virtual Background for Conference Calls based on https://elder.dev/posts/open-source-virtual-background/
+Code for creating virtual background for conference calls based on https://elder.dev/posts/open-source-virtual-background/

+Extends knowledge of Docker and TensorFlow.